januaraliosada/super-delivery/README.md

 ### Deployment to Production

-For production deployment, the React frontend needs to be built and served by the Flask backend.
+For production deployment, the React frontend needs to be built and served by the Flask backend using a production-ready WSGI server like Gunicorn.

 1.  **Build the Frontend for Production:**
     Navigate to the `super_delivery_frontend` directory and build the React application: